Broadwell Christian Hospital

 Begun in 1909, Broadwell Christian Hospital was founded by the Women’s Union Missionary Society.
 Drs.
 Mary and Jemima Mackenzie were the first missionaries to serve at Fatehpur, and they initially began treating patients from a small dispensary as well as roadside clinics.
 The hospital came under EHA leadership in 1973, and Broadwell experienced a strong season in the 1970s and 80s under Drs.
 Lyall.
 Since that time the hospital has experienced many ups and downs, but in 2003 the formation of a new team strengthened the facility and its programs.
 Today Broadwell brings hope and help to the many poor and needy people it serves.
 The major services they offer include reproductive and child health, surgery, ophthalmology, pediatrics, orthopedics, community health and development, and dentistry.

-Broadwell Christian’s mission statement expresses that they desire to extend the kingdom of God by providing holistic health care focused on the poor and marginalized of Fatehpur and its surrounding districts.
-They desire to do this in the name and spirit of the Lord Jesus Christ for all people, regardless of race, caste, creed, or religion.
+Broadwell Christian’s mission statement expresses that they desire to provide holistic health care focused on the poor and marginalized of Fatehpur and its surrounding districts.
+They desire to do this for all people, regardless of race, caste, creed, or religion.
 To this end, Broadwell’s staff focuses on prayer.
-They have prayer in the ward every morning, daily prayer walks, intercessory prayer every Friday evening, an all-staff chain prayer every second Friday, and a monthly all-Fatehpur Christian prayer meeting.
-They also hold Wednesday Bible studies and show the Jesus film in the outpatient department.
+They have prayer in the ward every morning and a monthly all-Fatehpur prayer meeting.